National Association for Children of Alcoholics (United Kingdom): Media

 Nacoa's work featured on BBC Comic Relief's Red Nose Day broadcast in 2009.
 Later in 2009, Nacoa's work featured on the BBC Children in Need film ‘Brought Up By Booze’ where Nacoa patron Calum Best, son of footballer George Best, explored the effect of his father's drinking on his life and met other children in the UK living in similar situations.

 Nacoa's CEO, Hilary Henriques, featured as one of fourteen women from across the world in Comic Relief's publication ‘Inspiring Women’ printed in 2010.

 A front page story in the Sunday Express in 2017 described how children as young as 5 call Nacoa’s helpline for bedtime stories.

-Following successful campaigning by Nacoa supporters then Health Secretary Jeremy Hunt and Shadow Health Secretary Jonathon Ashworth appeared on BBC Breakfast TV together to jointly announce £6million of support for alcohol-dependent parents and their children.
+Following campaigning by Nacoa supporters, Health Secretary Jeremy Hunt and Shadow Health Secretary Jonathan Ashworth appeared on BBC Breakfast TV together to jointly announce £6million of support for alcohol-dependent parents and their children.